 7. Crusader Kings III

 Crusader Kings III is all about family and legacy.
-This game was created by Paradox Development Studio and focuses heavily on the political battles and personal choices that can make someone either a great ruler or a complete madman.
+Paradox Development Studio made this game and it focuses heavily on the political battles and personal choices that can make someone either a great ruler or a complete madman.

 The objective in CK III is to become a powerful member of a powerful family.
-Your beginnings might be humble, but your ambitions are high and the game puts at your disposal the required mechanisms to obtain political power.
-At first, you will focus on a small number of characters.
-But soon you’ll be involved in the lives of many.
+Your beginnings might be humble, but your ambitions are high and the game puts the required mechanisms to obtain political power at your disposal.
+At first, you will focus on a small number of characters, but this will change quickly.

-Of course, there’s a lot more to the game than its characters.
-But that’s the main focus.
+Of course, there’s a lot more to the game than its characters, but that’s the main focus.
 Apart from that, you’ll need to deal with rivals, wars, and all the problems that come with being in a position of power.
 This is a great pick for fans of games like Stellaris who want something more story driven and character-centric.

 One of the great aspects of CK III is the character traits.
-Human beings are treated as being highly complex and this feature can be extremely fun to experience.
+Human beings are shown to be highly complex and this feature can be extremely fun to experience.
 In turn, traits affect other stats, such as Learning, Fertility, Diplomacy, and much more.

 8. Hearts of Iron IV

-Hearts of Iron IV is based on the second World War and it’s incredibly difficult to master.
+Hearts of Iron IV focuses on the second World War and it’s incredibly difficult to master.
 This game feels a lot like a MOBA when it comes to how many concepts you need to learn before you start to understand what’s going on.
-But for those who quickly get bored of simplistic games, it might be a joy to experience.
+If you enjoy complex games like Stellaris, you’ll get a kick out of this game.

 Hearts of Iron IV is a great game to play if you’re from Europe or the US.
 Both regions were heavily involved in WW2 and you get the chance to recreate history.
 It’s always fun to pick your own country when you play, but if you’d like to learn about the challenges that other countries experienced during the war, you can do that as well.